 Provide scaffold materials that reduce cognitive load and allow students to focus on thinking.
 Allow students to have all their notes and texts on their desks during discussions.
 Provide graphic organisers such as Venn diagrams or fishbone diagrams to help students compare viewpoints and map reasoning visually.
 Some teachers provide sentence stems that support different discussion moves: 'I agree with [name] because..', 'I see it differently because..', 'That reminds me of..', 'What evidence supports that?'.
 These tools particularly support students still developing academic language or those with processing differences.

 Start with lower-stakes practice before attempting high-stakes discussions of complex or controversial topics.
 Use Think-Pair-Share activities where students discuss with partners before sharing with the whole class.
-Try brief Socratic exchanges focused on a single question or short passage.
+Try brief Socratic exchanges focussed on a single question or short passage.
 Build up to extended Socratic seminars as students develop discussion skills and confidence.
 This gradual release helps students experience success early, increasing their willingness to take intellectual risks later.

 Addressing Common Challenges